heyphilllie/theTechBookRepo/books.md

 ## Coding in General & Programming Paradigms

 - **The Pragmatic Programmer: From Journeyman to Master**
     - Hunt, Andrew & Thomas, David
     - 1999 (1st Edition)
     - Written as a series of self-contained sections and filled with entertaining anecdotes, thoughtful examples, and interesting analogies, The Pragmatic Programmer illustrates the best practices and major pitfalls of many different aspects of software development.
-    - **Recommended because:**
-        - It's an enlightening and timeless advice about doing your job as a software developer, ideas written in 1999 still relevant today.
-It forces you to revisit those basic fundamental topics with a very different perspective.
+    - *"It's an enlightening and timeless advice about doing your job as a software developer, ideas written in 1999 still relevant today.
+It forces you to revisit those basic fundamental topics with a very different perspective."* - zf2timo
     - **[Get on Amazon.com](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X/ref=sr_1_5?ie=UTF8&qid=1547633661&sr=8-5)**

 - **Programming Pearls**